amcm329/code_of_duty_nasa_space_apps_2024/README.md

 └── README.md
 ```

-## Deploying
+## Deployment

-Based on Github pages, we have been able to
+The deployment in this case consists in the visualization of all elements that we.
+Based on Github pages, we have been able to come up with a simple yet efficient hosting, which is available on this site:

+Here, all summarizations and important visual aspects are considered in order to facilitate data comprehension.

 ----
 ### **Note**
-In general, the project contains mechanisms to guarantee a safe execution but if anything happens, it would be desirable to check both the [documentation](CECALT%20Hurricane%20Behavior%20Predictor_SOP.pdf) and the [technical configuration](scripts/README.md).
+Because of the nature of data available, especially .

 ----
-### **IMPORTANT**
+### **Authors**
 DO NOT remove cdsw-build.sh as it will cause troubles in the model deployment.